objectis/cookiescript-wp-plugin/readme.txt

 1. Cookie-Script.com plugin settings page

 == Changelog ==
+1.3.0 - Tested on a WordPress 6.8.2 version.
+Works as intended.
+1.2.4 - Tested on a WordPress 6.8.2 version.
+Works as intended.
 1.2.3 - Tested on a WordPress 6.8.1 version.
 Works as intended.
 1.2.2 - Security fixes.
 1.2.1 - Tested on a WordPress 6.8.1 version.
 Works as intended.